ethereum/ethereum-org-website/public/content/developers/docs/data-and-analytics/index.md

 ## The Graph {#the-graph}

+[The Graph](https://thegraph.com/) is an indexing protocol that provides an easy way to query blockchain data through open APIs known as subgraphs.

+With The Graph, developers can benefit from:
+ - Decentralized Indexing: Enables indexing blockchain data through multiple indexers, thus eliminating any single point of failure
+ - GraphQL Queries: Provides a powerful GraphQL interface for querying indexed data, making data retrieval super simple.
+ - Customization: Define your own logic for transforming & storing blockchain data.
+Reuse subgraphs published by other developers on The Graph Network.

-The [Graph Network](https://thegraph.com/) is a decentralized indexing protocol for organizing blockchain data.
-Instead of building and managing off-chain and centralized data stores to aggregate on-chain data, with The Graph, developers can build serverless applications that run entirely on public infrastructure.
-Follow this [quick-start guide](https://thegraph.com/docs/en/quick-start/) to create, deploy and query a subgraph within 5 minutes.
+Follow this [quick-start](https://thegraph.com/docs/en/quick-start/) guide to create, deploy, and query a subgraph within 5 minutes.

-Using [GraphQL](https://graphql.org/), developers can query any of the curated open APIs, known as subgraphs, to acquire the necessary information they need to drive their dapp.
-By querying these indexed subgraphs, Reports and dapps not only get performance and scalability benefits but also the built in accuracy provided by network consensus.

 ## Client diversity